johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 ## Separation Logic

-[Separation logic](http://en.wikipedia.org/wiki/Separation_logic) is an extension to Hoare logic that provides tools for specifying memory use and safety behavior with new assertions for how a program will interact with the heap and stack[!!].
+[Separation logic](http://en.wikipedia.org/wiki/Separation_logic) is an extension to Hoare logic that provides tools for specifying memory use and safety with new assertions for how a program will interact with the heap and stack[!!].

 The four assertions that Separation logic adds for describing the heap are: